gamblevore/speedie/Documentation/ErrorsAdvanced.md

 ### Warnings and Problems

-Speedie has multiple error levels.
+Speedie has multiple error levels:

         Critical: 5   // Unrecoverable.
 EG: OutOfMemory / signals
         Error:    4   // Real errors that stop the program doing what you wanted.